-I then extract the purported emotions expressed in these tweets, performing a binary (one or the other) classification of tweets in each country into positive or negative sentiment.
-Wales and Northern Ireland appear to have predominantly positive sentiments (69% and 51%, respectively), whilst oth England and Scotland have mainly negative sentiments (69% and 52%, respectively) (See Figure 3).
-The results for Scotland, in particular, appear to contrast the YouGov poll, published on the eve of Brexit, which has Yes in the lead for the first time since 2015, by 51% to 49% (See here: https://yougov.co.uk/topics/politics/articles-reports/2020/01/30/scottish-independence-yes-leads-remainers-increasi?utm_source=twitter&utm_medium=website_article&utm_campaign=scottish_independence_Jan_2020).
+The sentiment analysis, a widely used computer text mining technique, is then used in order to discover the emotions expressed in the tweets.
+First, I performed a binary classification of the tweets in each country into positive or negative sentiment.
+Wales and Northern Ireland appear to have more positive sentiments (69% and 51%, respectively), as compared to the negative sentiments (31% and 49%, respectively).
+On the other hand, both England and Scotland have more negative sentiments (58% and 53%, respectively) compared to their positive sentiments (42% and 47%, respectively) (See Figure 3).
+The results for Scotland, in particular, appear to contrast the YouGov poll, published on the eve of Brexit, which has Yes in the lead for the first time since 2015, by 51% to 49%.